 simulated patients’ training suite

 - Over 34,000 sq ft (3,230 sq m) of teaching laboratory space, with 7,200 sq ft (670 sq m) of prep rooms.
 Spacious, fitted with ceiling reflected lighting to avoid glare and superbly equipped, the labs offer an optimal environment for pre-medical students to develop their skills of method and analysis in experimental science.

 - Up to 36,810 sq ft (3,420 sq m) of research laboratories.
-Working with Qatar Foundation, WCM-Q is developing core laboratory capabilities, including genomics and proteomics cores, computational biology and biostatistics core, a vivarium, microscopy core and a basic laboratory support core.
-These will be available to colleagues at our sister institutions in Education City, in order to encourage a collaborative research effort.
+Working with Qatar Foundation, WCM-Q has developed core laboratory capabilities, including genomics and proteomics cores, a computational biology and biostatistics core, vivarium facilities, a microscopy core and a basic laboratory support core.
+These are available to colleagues at our sister institutions in Education City, in order to encourage a collaborative research effort.